Dynamic direct access of MSO query evaluation over strings: Maintaining semi-groups products

 We will store sequences $\vec{g}=g_1,\ldots, g_n$ over $\SG$ in binary trees.
 To this end, let $T=(V,E)$ be a rooted binary tree in which the vertices are labeled with elements from $\SG$.
 We assume that the children of each internal node of $T$ are either a left or a right child.
 The label of a vertex $v$ is denoted by $\lab(v)$.
 Remember that the in-order traversal of a rooted binary tree, when encountering a vertex $v$ with left child $v_1$ and right child $v_2$, first recursively visits the subtree of $v_1$, then $v$, and finally recursively the subtree $v_2$.
 For every vertex $v$ of $T$, we define the sequence of $v$, in symbols $\word(v)$, to be the sequence of elements in the subtree rooted in $v$ read in in-order traversal.
 We also define the \emph{product} of $v$, in symbols $\prod(v)$ as the product of the elements in $\word(v)$ in the order of the sequence.
 Note that $\prod(v)$ is a single element from $\SG$ while $\word(v)$ is a sequence of elements from $\SG$; we never store $\word(v)$ explicitly in the vertex $v$ but store $\prod(v)$.
-We also write $\word(T)$ for the sequence of the root of $T$ and analogously define $\prod(T)$. \florent{I added small details on the fact that we distinguish left and right children.
-I do not think we should be too heavy on it but this is important since the semigroup is not commutative.}
+We also write $\word(T)$ for the sequence of the root of $T$ and analogously define $\prod(T)$.

 In the remainder, we want to maintain $\prod(T)$ under changes to $\word(T)$.
 To this end, it will be useful to access positions in $\word(T)$ efficiently.
-If the only changes were substitutions of elements as needed for \Cref{alg:final}, we could easily do this by letting $T$ be a binary search tree in which the keys are the position in~$\word(T)$.
+If the only changes were substitutions of elements as needed for Algorithm~\ref{alg:final}, we could easily do this by letting $T$ be a binary search tree in which the keys are the position in~$\word(T)$.
 However, we later also want to be able to delete, add, and move strings, and for these operations we would have to change a linear number of keys which is too expensive for our setting.
 Instead, we use the linear list representation with search-trees, see e.g.~\cite[Chapter 6.2.3]{Knuth98a}: we only store the \emph{size} of the subtree of $T$ rooted in $v$, which we denote by $\size(v)$.
 Remark that $\size(v)$ is also the length of $\word(v)$.
 The $\size$ information lets us locate the element at desired positions in~$\word(v)$.